ddmng/name2success/README.md

 ### Classfication
-Here's the list of what I think have been the
+Here's a summary of the types of influence that I think the names had on the product they represented.
+Staring from the mostly influencers to the uneffectives, this list will be explained better in the single comments.
+NOTE: see if it's better to add a section for the most notable cases in the table.

 ### The table